 How to Become an Airline or Commercial Pilot

-Most airline pilots begin their careers as commercial pilots.
-Commercial pilots typically need a high school diploma or equivalent.
-Airline pilots typically need a bachelor’s degree.
+Airline pilots typically begin their careers as commercial pilots.
+Commercial pilots usually need a high school diploma or equivalent.
+Airline pilots need a bachelor’s degree.
 All pilots who are paid to fly must have at least a commercial pilot’s license from the Federal Aviation Administration (FAA).
-In addition, airline pilots must have the Airline Transport Pilot (ATP) certificate.
-The ATP certificate, and instrument and multiengine ratings expand the privileges granted by the commercial pilot’s license and may be required by certain employers.
+In addition, airline pilots must have the FAA-issued Airline Transport Pilot (ATP) certificate.

 Airline pilots typically need a bachelor’s degree in any subject, along with a commercial pilot’s license and an ATP certificate from the FAA.
-Airline pilots typically start their careers in flying as commercial pilots.
-Pilots usually accrue thousands of hours of flight experience to get a job with regional or major airlines.
+Airline pilots typically start their careers flying as commercial pilots.
+Commercial pilots usually accrue thousands of hours of flight experience in order to get a job with regional or major airlines.

-Airline and commercial pilots who are newly hired by airlines or on-demand air services companies must undergo moderate-term on-the-job training in accordance with Federal Aviation Regulations (FARs).
-This training usually includes 6–8 weeks of ground school and 25 hours of flight time.
-In addition, commercial pilots may need specific training based on the type of flying they are doing.
-For example, those who tow banners will likely need at least 200 hours in airplanes with conventional (tailwheel) landing gear.
-Further, various types of ratings for specific aircraft, such as the Boeing 737 or Cessna Citation, typically are acquired through employer-based training and generally are earned by pilots who have at least a commercial license.
+Airline and commercial pilots who are newly hired by airlines or on-demand air services companies undergo on-the-job training in accordance with Federal Aviation Regulations (FARs).
+This training usually includes 6–8 weeks of ground school.
+Various types of ratings for specific aircraft, such as the Boeing 737 or Cessna Citation, typically are acquired through employer-based training and generally are earned by pilots who have at least a commercial license.

 Besides initial training and licensing requirements, all pilots must maintain their experience in performing certain maneuvers.
 This requirement means that pilots must perform specific maneuvers and procedures a given number of times within a specified amount of time.
-Furthermore, pilots must undergo periodic training and medical examinations, generally every year or every other year.
+Pilots also must undergo periodic training and medical examinations, generally every year or every other year.

 Work Experience in a Related Occupation